aherbert/gdsc-smlm/docs/results_plugins.rst

      - The border used to reduce the current data bounds.
 Set to zero to ignore.

    * - Select region
-     - Select this option to construct a region.
+     - Select this option to construct a region using XY origin and the width and height.

    * - X
      - The region X origin.